 A dental bridge can be an excellent way to replace missing teeth, restore function, and improve your look.
 A bridge combines two dental crowns with a false tooth between.
 This design bridges the gap and fills in the missing tooth.
 This will make chewing foods easier, and improve your smile.
-With a variety of types of bridges, in various materials and fits, Dr. David Currie or Dr. Kimberly Currie can find the right type for you.
+With a variety of types of bridges, in various materials and fits, Dr. David Currie can find the right type for you.

 Dental Bridge for Oral Health